-Making your project accessible for disabled people - PDF -from the Heritage Lottery Fund -
+Making your project accessible for disabled people - Archived PDF download - taken from the Heritage Lottery Fund website

 Visit England - Providing Access for All - has a range of guidance, tools and resources to help you provide access for all, such as - write an Access Statement, Make some quick and low cost improvements and promote your accessibility